 Office and travel: In order to fulfill its responsibilities, the Secretariat must undertake: equipping and maintaining an office; maintaining a vehicle and driver; financing the communications strategy; printing reports and other documents for Steering Committee meetings; and translating communications materials, reports and Steering Committee documents.
 Since the last Steering Committee meeting, the Sr. Operations Officer presented the HRF experience and lessons learned at the March 2014 Haiti Renewal Alliance’ conference in Port au Prince and the Fund Manager made a similar presentation to the International Institute for Infrastructure Resilience and Reconstruction Conference (Purdue University, May 21, 2014).
 To maintain mobility, the Secretariat procured a new vehicle to replace its original transportation.
 The new vehicle was operational in November 2013 and the existing HRF vehicle was donated to the MPCE in April 2014.

 Secretariat FY14 activities.
 Following Steering Committee approval of the Secretariat and Trustee budgets for FY14 in May 2013, the HRF Secretariat prepared its third year work program covering the period from July 2013– June 2014.
 With a portfolio of nineteen (TBC) projects, the Secretariat continued its focus on reporting, with Quarterly Updates (Fall, Winter and Spring) and a larger annual report (prepared during the summer).
-The ex-post evaluation of the HRF activities is still pending following the decision made at the last SC to do a final review instead of a mid-term review.

 The Secretariat will continue to provide a Secretariat Report at each Steering Committee meeting and will work with the Partner Entities to increase the project-level results reporting.
 The HRF Secretariat is actively engaged in increasing HRF visibility and communications activities by implementing the communications strategy, as mentioned above.
-In terms of proposal management, the HRF Secretariat will continue to work with the MPCE, the SC Chairperson and Brazil in order to develop the project pipeline and monitor the performance of the grant approval process.
-Finally, the Secretariat will continue to provide support to the Steering Committee on a day-to-day basis.
+In terms of proposal management, the HRF Secretariat will continue to work with the MPCE, the SC Chairperson and Brazil in order to develop the project pipeline and monitor the performance of the grant approval process.The Secretariat will continue to provide support to the Steering Committee on a day-to-day basis.
+Finally, the ex-post evaluation of the HRF activities is still pending following the decision made at the last SC to do a final review instead of a mid-term review.

 Following the Eleventh Steering Committee meeting discussion on the future of the HRF, the Secretariat maintained close contact with the HRF Chairperson (formerly Minister Wilson Laleau and currently Minister Marie Carmelle Jean-Marie) to follow-up on the Government position on the discussion paper that was reviewed at the previous SC meeting.
 So far, a formal Government position has yet to be confirmed and the Secretariat is following up to see whether discussion at the Council of Ministers is still warranted.